mammix2/boostcoin/README.md

 https://myboost.io

 The Boost project is a fork of the Bitcoin core project.
-It contains its own set of parameters, such as block times and extra features such 20% Proof-of-Stake, protection against 51% attacks SegWit integration and the X13 hashing algorithm for Proof of Work blocks.
+It contains its own set of parameters, such as block times and extra features such 10% Proof-of-Stake rewards, protection against 51% attacks SegWit integration and the X13 hashing algorithm for Proof of Work blocks.

 Boost is a fully open source project.
 Updates to the code can be suggested or pushed by the community